-Hispanic Heritage Month History in the United States
+Hispanic Heritage Month in the United States and CRS

 National Hispanic Heritage Month is observed in the United States, Canada, and Latin America.
 September 15 was chosen as the start date in order to coincide with the Independence Day celebrations of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 In addition, Mexico and Chile observe their independence on September 16 and September 18, respectively.

-Catholic Relief Services recognizes that more than half of the Hispanics in the U.S. are Catholic and is honored to join in celebrating and paying tribute to the diversity of cultures and accomplishments within the Latino community.
+Catholic Relief Services recognizes that about 40% of the Hispanics in the U.S. are Catholic and is honored to join in celebrating and paying tribute to the diversity of cultures and accomplishments within the Latino community.
 The support of Latinos is crucial to our work as the official international humanitarian agency of the U.S. Catholic community.

 Throughout the history of the United States, people have come from various parts of the globe and have contributed to build this nation where we live today.
 Commemorating Hispanic Heritage Month gives us an opportunity not only to feel proud of our roots, but also to share with those who are not Hispanic the richness and diversity of the various Latin American cultures.